 Balmy temperatures make for some perfect long nights out and Mallorca’s nightlife is legendary.

 Puerto Portals is the glamorous choice, with restaurants and bars close to the port’s gleaming boats.
 For a younger, uninhibited party scene, check out the action in Magaluf and Arenal.
-Palma’s Paseo Marítimo offers numerous renowned clubs (including Pacha and Tito’s), restaurants, and bars.
+Palma’s Paseo Marítimo offers numerous renowned clubs (including Tito’s), restaurants, and bars.

 Elsewhere in the capital, Calle Apuntadores in La Lonja Palma buzzes with activity; try Ribello for autentic Italian food or La Paloma for excellent Mediterranean food, followed by cocktails at Abaco and if you still have some energy you can visit Jazz Voyeur for live music.